Plasma membrane: Definition, Structure, Functions, Composition

 Singer and Nicholson’s fluid mosaic structure of plasma membrane.

-6. The integral protein exhibit three different types of movement inside the fluid layer: (i) Lateral diffusion, (ii) rotational diffusion around an axis perpendicular to the surface of the membrane, and (iii) rotational diffusion around an axis parallel to the surface of the membrane.
+6. The integral protein exhibits three different types of movement inside the fluid layer: (i) Lateral diffusion, (ii) rotational diffusion around an axis perpendicular to the surface of the membrane, and (iii) rotational diffusion around an axis parallel to the surface of the membrane.

-Must Read - What is the biosphere?
-Definition, Types, Know A-Z
+Must Read - What is taxonomy apex?
+Applications, Importance, A-Z

 What are Pinocytosis and Phagocytosis?

-Pinocytosis or Endocytosis ( Cell Drinking) –
+Pinocytosis or Endocytosis (Cell Drinking)

 Stages of pinocytosis